The Best Golf Exercises to Increase Driving Distance

 Supine Spinal Twists

-A flexible back and strong core are also key to improving clubhead speed.
-To perform this exercise, lay on your back with your legs raised at a 90 degree angle.
+A flexible back and strong core are key to improving clubhead speed.
+To perform a supine spinal twist, lay on your back with your legs raised at a 90 degree angle.
 With your knees together, extend your arms out and rest them palm-side down for stability.
 Then slowly move your legs to the right while keeping your knees together.
-Hold this position for 20-30 seconds, being sure to stop if any pain is felt.
+Hold this position for 20-30 seconds, being sure to stop if you feel any pain.
 Then slowly bring your legs back to the center, pause, then bring the legs to the left.
 Repeat this exercise 2-3 times.

 Lower Body Exercises to Add Distance

 The following body-weight exercises are a wonderful addition to your fitness routine.
-Cycle through each of these exercises at least one time, starting at 5-10 reps per exercise depending on your health levels.
-Increase the reps or repeat the cycle again depending on your fitness level and never try and overdo it.
+Cycle through each of these exercises at least once, starting at 5-10 reps per exercise depending on your health levels.
+Increase your reps or number of sets depending on your fitness level and never try and overdo it.
 It’s always better to do fewer reps and not risk injury.

 Widen your stance to shoulder width and a half, keeping your spine straight.
 Place your hand on your hips to help keep proper posture and shift your weight over to one side, bending your knee to 90 degrees.